HOW TO USE ETERE STUDIO PLAYER

 The available control functions includes:

-At the left side the audio track and channels volume:
+At the left side the Audio track and channels volume.
+There are the audio mater, it display the audio track and channels volume:

-• You can enable/disable the audio track using the combobox at the top.
+•You can enable/disable the audio track using the top checkbox.

-At the center there is the Video Preview of your playlist.
+At the center side there is the Video Preview of your playlist.

 Video Preview: Enable/Disable the video preview.